alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 | 7    | 6   | PWM for counter-clockwise rotation of left-side motors  | LEDC_CHANNEL_3 |
 +------+-----+---------------------------------------------------------+----------------+

-Fusion of Software & Hardware
+Fusion of Software with Hardware
 -----------------------------

 The *struct* for storing motors PWM values.